Trading 212’s cash ISA: what’s the catch?

 This takes advantage of the UK government's allowance to deposit into multiple ISAs per year, as long as the total doesn't exceed the annual limit.

-In theory, this means that an investor could use the Cash ISA to store their emergency fund — separate from their investments.
-This helps investors make greater use of their annual allowance — once a year passes by, you can never get that allowance back.
+In theory, this means that an investor could use the cash ISA to store their emergency fund – separate from their investments.
+This helps investors make greater use of their annual allowance – once a tax year passes by, you can never get that allowance back.

 In addition, the account has no sign-up fees, no ongoing account fees, and a low minimum deposit of £1, which makes it accessible to a wide range of savers.
 This is particularly appealing for those just starting to save or who want to test the waters before committing larger sums.